Initializing a Machine Image using cloud-init

 Initializing the Configuration for AWS

-The AWS setup guide provides the steps required to get a software event broker cloud image running and ready for messaging in Amazon Web Services (AWS).
+The Setting Up an AWS Machine Image setup guide provides the steps required to get a software event broker cloud image running and ready for messaging in Amazon Web Services (AWS).
 Step 3: Access the Solace CLI , used for setting the admin userʼs password, can be simplified through the use of the configuration keys username/<name>/globalaccesslevel and username/<name>/password.
 Setting up the admin user using configuration keys allows you to go directly to SolAdmin to manage the Solace PubSub+ software event broker, skipping additional configuration steps in Solace CLI.

 Configuring the Admin User